 1. Make sure you have one real-world measurement from your plan on hand.
 It can be a wall, lot line, cabinet depth, door or anything else on your plan.
 This will be used to align the plan with the app.

-Know your measurement before you start, and measure twice.
+Know your measurement before you start.

 2. Import your plan into a new layer.